 Diwali snacks, sweetmeats and spiced masalas are the stars of festive Indian spreads.
 Create your very own feast with our top 10 Diwali recipes.

-Sweetmeats are the stalwarts of Diwali celebrations, but save space for other Indian treats too.
+Sweetmeats are the stalwarts of Diwali celebrations, but save space for other Indian treats, too.
 Whether you’re planning a simple meal or a regal feast, do check out our vegetarian Indian recipes, easy curry recipes and regional Indian dishes.

 This is an occasion when many will enjoy meaty masalas and grills alongside dhals and vegetables.
 Choose your favourite from our top 10 dhal recipes and try a confirmed classic or a twist on the traditional.
-Although it’s traditionally a time for indulgence, you can also enjoy lighter cooking styles, which feature healthy Indian dishes and nourishing, healthy curries.
+Although it’s a time for feasting, you can also enjoy lighter cooking styles, which feature healthy Indian dishes and nourishing, healthy curries.
 Check out our guide to Diwali for more on the festival of light’s folklore and rituals.

 Dive into our ultimate Diwali recipes collection for even more delicious ideas.